Developer Guide

 -

-After launching the application, perform actions that edit the ZooKeepBook, such as
+After launching the application, perform actions that edit the ZooKeepBook, such as addordelete.
+Close the window.

 Re-launch the application.
 The changes that you just made should be reflected in the ZooKeepBook UI.